wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

    <tt>https://cognito-idp.<strong>us-east-1</strong>.amazonaws.com/<strong>us-east-1.p40lmEB0d</strong></tt>

-   PROTIP: Flexibility (and less toil) in specifying different regions is why Terraform IaC is useful -- specify the region in one place and it gets automatically applied without mistakes every time.
+   PROTIP: Flexibility (and less toil) in specifying different regions is why automation IaC is useful -- specify the region in one place and it gets automatically applied without mistakes every time.

    <a name="AddAudience"></a>